Phoniix/phoniix-portfolio/RAILWAY_DEPLOYMENT.md

 │           ├── application.properties
 │           ├── application-prod.properties
 │           └── static/
+├── railway.json
 └── README.md
 ```

+**Note**: The Java project files have been moved to the root directory so Railway can properly detect your Java project.

 ### 2. Create a New Project on Railway